 Global warming is no longer a debate in the scientific community.
 In Quebec, average annual temperatures have increased by about 1 to 3 °C since 1950.
 In Montréal, weather observations indicate an increase in average temperatures, warmer and more humid nights, and heavy rainfalls.
 The City is implementing initiatives to reduce greenhouse gas (GHG) emissions and adapt to climate change.

 GHG Emissions Reduction

 Montreal considers the fight against climate change as one of its priorities and wants to position itself as a world leader.
-To do so, the city participates in various innovative initiatives like the Carbon Disclosure Project (CDP), Global Covenant of Mayors and C40.
+To do so, the city participates in various innovative initiatives like the Carbon Disclosure Project (CDP), the Global Covenant of Mayors, and C40.